truecharts/public/docs/manual/development/apps-wishlist.md

 ##### GUI suggestions

-- Add more bulk options, like bulk upgrade and restart.
+- Add more bulk options, like bulk upgrade and restart. https://jira.ixsystems.com/browse/NAS-112055
-- Default tab should be "Installed Apps" or have an option to set the default.
+- Default tab should be "Installed Apps" or have an option to set the default. https://jira.ixsystems.com/browse/NAS-112057
-- Use blue for the Official Catalog/Train boxes in the available/installed apps tabs.
+- Use blue for the Official Catalog/Train boxes in the available/installed apps tabs. https://jira.ixsystems.com/browse/NAS-112059
-- Allow showing 1 or more default entries when creating a list (instead of an empty list)
+- Allow showing 1 or more default entries when creating a list (instead of an empty list)[NAS-109761](https://jira.ixsystems.com/browse/NAS-109761)
-- When using rollback display a dropdown of available versions, instead of a textbox.
+- When using rollback display a dropdown of available versions, instead of a textbox. https://jira.ixsystems.com/browse/NAS-112060
-- Allow fields of type `text` in questions.yaml, instead of just `string`
+- Allow fields of type `text` in questions.yaml, instead of just `string` https://jira.ixsystems.com/browse/NAS-112061

 ##### Backend suggestions

-- Allow multiple Containers to all consume the same intel GPU
+- Allow multiple Containers to all consume the same intel GPU https://jira.ixsystems.com/browse/NAS-112058

 ### Priority: Medium/U1